 - Ship categorization among a set of pre-defined categories.

 - Mobile target tracking, mainly ships.

 - Ship anomaly detection.

-- The EO processing module provides the processing scripts for analysing EO imagery and extracting the features and associated attributes of interest.
+- The EO processing module provides the processing scripts for analyzing EO imagery and extracting the features and associated attributes of interest.

 SIMONS disseminates the results through two main mechanisms:

 - Web services by using a pre-defined XML tree architecture

 In both cases the reported information is the same and can be embedded into third-party visualization systems, like other GIS visors or more complex management systems.
 SIMONS provides the option of using SOCRATES OC as default visor solution to build a closed package.

 SIMONS is provided in two main modes: